dickyw71/sensor-calibration/notes.md

     - In-use (sensor.obsolete_flag)
     - Auxiliary Addresses

-- I can select a Sensor Type from a list and the application displays a list of al sensors of the selected type
+- I can select a Sensor Type from a list and the application displays a list of all sensors of the selected type
     - Display of list of all Sensor Types